2i2c-org/team-compass/engineering/workflow/default-workflow.md

 There are columns for:

 - Thanks and Celebrations
-- Things that Went Well
+- Things That Went Well
 - Things To Improve
 - Actions (Items to take forward into the next sprint).

-This template can be changed by tne facilitator.
+This template can be changed by the facilitator.
 There are [many](https://retromat.org/) different template formats and the facilitator should choose one that is most appropriate for the team's need.

 #### EasyRetro user account